wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 ## Objectives

-Morning Objectives:
+Morning Objectives

- * Thoroughly explain the construction of a random forest (classification or regression) algorithm
+ * Explain & construct a random forest (classification or regression).
  * Explain the relationship and difference between random forest and bagging.
  * Explain why random forests are more accurate than a single decision tree.

-Afternoon Objectives:
+Afternoon Objectives

- * Explain how to get feature importances from a random forest using an algorithm.
+ * Get feature importances from a random forest.
  * Explain how OOB error is calculated and what is it an estimate of.

 ---